 are very similar in spirit (even though their method is restricted to triangle counts in somewhat restricted sets of graphs).

-Node importance via the effect of their deletion
+Node importance via the impact of their deletion

 This is an idea that has been (re)invented maybe more than any other.
 To evaluate the importance of a node by checking what happens to the system if it is deleted.
 To the best of my knowledge, the first paper with this idea is